 Prior to deciding to openly license your software, it is important to consider whether releasing under an option source license is the best option to meet your goals.
 Once software is released under an open-source license, the decision cannot be changed.
 And the decision can impact future versions of the code.
 If, for example, the authors intend to seek extramural research funding to continue developing the software, starting a company based on the software, or receive financial compensation for commercial uses, then it may not be the best choice to release software under an open-source software license.
 If you have concerns about the decision to release a piece of software under an open-source license, please contact our office for a more detailed discussion.

 The U.S. Constitution granted to Congress the power “to promote the progress of science and the useful arts, by securing for limited times to authors and inventors, the exclusive right to their respective writings and discoveries.”

 The copyright laws were enacted to govern the rights granted to authors to protect their writings, and patent law was enacted to govern the rights granted to inventors to protect their discoveries.
 Over time, the copyright laws were expanded to protect music, sound recordings, pictures and other visual art, movies and other audiovisual works, dramatic and choreographed works, and computer software.
 Copyright law protects the expression of ideas, not the ideas themselves.

 To be eligible for copyright protection, a work must be original and fixed in a tangible medium and be one of the following eight categories of works:

 From time-to-time, a UCSB researcher may become involved in permissible consulting or other outside activities with a company.
 If an invention is developed during such outside activities, and the company requests that the researcher determine whether the University has title to the invention, we can analyze the circumstances.
-To get started, please fill out the Title Clearance Request form and submit it to the director of TIA.
+To get started, please fill out the Title Clearance Request form and send it to firstname.lastname@example.org.